artman/Signals/README.md

 ## Installation

-To use Signals with a project targeting iOS 7, simply copy `Signals.swift` into your project.
+To use Signals with a project targeting iOS 7, simply copy `Signal.swift` into your project.

 #### CocoaPods